-An art project that offers an absurd insight into the lab-grown meat industry triggers strong debates and reactions in London.
+An art project that offers an absurd vision of the lab-grown meat industry sparks strong debate and reactions in London.

-The installation of steaks of meat grown from human cells at the Design Museum in London was intended to criticize the growing use by the meat industry of living cells of animals.
-It ended up triggering a wide debate on bioethics and the pitfalls of art criticism.
+The installation of meat steaks grown from human cells at the Design Museum in London was intended to criticize the meat industry's growing use of living animal cells.
+It ended up sparking a broad debate about bioethics and the pitfalls of art criticism.

 The "cannibal" dystopia

-Orkan Telhan, artist and associate professor of fine arts at the Stuart Weitzman School of Design at the University of Pennsylvania, has spent the last year imagining how climate change could impact the future of food consumption.
+Orkan Telhan, an artist and associate professor of fine arts at the University of Pennsylvania's Stuart Weitzman School of Design, has spent the last year imagining how climate change might impact the future of food consumption.

 Telhan collaborated with scientists to create a project that included 3-D printed pancakes, bioengineered bread and genetically modified salmon.

-But there was also a provocative and less appetizing development.
-They called him "Ouroboros steak", meat grown from human cells and blood.
-A project born to question the sustainability practices of the nascent cellular agriculture industry, which develops laboratory-grown meat from existing cells in cultures.
+But there has also been a provocative and less savory development.
+They called it "Ouroboros steak“, meat grown from human cells and blood.
+A project created to question the sustainability practices of the nascent cellular agriculture industry, which develops lab-grown meat from existing cells in cultures.

 Ouroboros Steak

-Since the Ouroboros Steak ended up at London's Design Museum in October, reactions have increased exponentially.
-The artist received dozens of threatening emails and social media posts calling him "evil" and "devil".
-Some have specifically requested the destruction of the artwork.
+Since the Steak of Ouroboros ended up at London's Design Museum in October, reactions have increased exponentially.
+The artist received dozens of threatening emails and social media posts calling him “evil” and a “devil.”
+Some specifically called for the artwork to be destroyed.

-According to Telhan, "attention quickly focused on allegations of promoting cannibalism.
-It was a misinterpretation and politicized in all the wrong ways, because the idea that humans somehow eat human flesh is a taboo subject."
+According to Telhan, “Attention quickly focused on allegations of promoting cannibalism.
+It was a misinterpretation and politicized in all the wrong ways, because the idea of humans somehow eating human flesh is a taboo subject.”

 How is an Ouroboros Steak born?